Shop Subscribe

 Childcraft Toddler Manipulative Kit, Set of 5

-Linking, stringing, and connecting activities abound with the Childcraft Toddler Manipulative Set with five different types of sensory objects each offering different textures while developing tactile skills.
+Linking, stringing, and connecting activities abound with the Childcraft Toddler Manipulative Set, featuring five types of sensory objects that offer different textures while developing tactile skills.
 The Brix and Linkets are great for independent time.

 Toddlers love to wiggle while they work, and we have a safe seat just for that.
 The Children’s Factory Cube Chair is perfect for areas that need options.
-It easily transforms from 6-inch to 9-inch seat heights, and turns into a table when a durable surface is needed.
+It easily transforms from a 6-inch to a 9-inch seat height and turns into a table when a durable surface is needed.

-How to Play: During read aloud time, line the seats up in a row making children into a train, a bobsled, or a line of ants while reading a corresponding book.
+How to Play: During read-aloud time, line the seats up in a row, forming a train, a bobsled, or a line of ants while reading a corresponding book.
 The side handles feature sensory bumps which will provide children with sensory input as they strengthen their listening skills during reading.
-Add extra fun by asking children to shout out or whisper particular sounds heard in the story or make hand and arm motions similar to what the book’s characters are doing, and then immediately return their fingers to the sensory bumps praising them for following directions.
+Add extra fun by asking children to shout out or whisper particular sounds heard in the story, or make hand and arm motions similar to what the book’s characters are doing, and then immediately return their fingers to the sensory bumps, praising them for following directions.

 Edushape Musical Rings